 All our groups are supported by, and in many cases lead, large multisite national and international projects involving the active engagement of both industry and other research disciplines.

 Our research degrees and taught programmes are based in the School but benefit from selected teaching and supervision by staff from different parts of the University.
-For example, the MSc in Bioinformatics and Computational Systems Biology is taught jointly with the Faculty of Medical Sciences and the MSc in E-Business and Information Systems is jointly taught with Newcastle University Business School.
+For example, the MSc Bioinformatics is taught jointly with the Faculty of Medical Sciences and the MSc in E-Business and Information Systems is jointly taught with Newcastle University Business School.
 This ensures high-quality input for interdisciplinary work and adds to the opportunities for project work with industrial partners.

 As you would expect, we have excellent computing facilities.
 As a postgraduate student, you will enjoy access to dedicated PC clusters running Windows and Linux and personal workspaces reserved for research and MSc students.